• Skip to primary navigation

 Although I have made this recipe many times, sometimes I still forget to set the timer or things come up like my toddler taring the scale while I’m trying to measure out the flour.

 If you do forget to set the timer, you can still continue with the stretch and fold process that I talk about in my sourdough guide.
-The loaf might just be a little gooey in the middle when it comes out of the oven.
+The loaf might just be a little gooey in the middle when it comes out of the oven because it won’t rise all the way without enough stretch and folds.
 That’s why I like to have my simple pizza recipe in my back pocket just in case.

 This recipe makes two loafs of bread.
 If you would like to only make one, you can easily half the ingredients.
 I have not halved them using measuring cups, but I have done it successfully using weighing out the ingredients.
 Just something to keep in mind if you don’t prefer the scale.